dvdmtw98/blog/Post Vault/articles/2021-03-07-overthewire-bandit-level-16-level-17.md

 -----END RSA PRIVATE KEY-----closed
 ```

-We did not get any password but an got an RSA Key that can be used with SSH to access the next level.
-We need to save the key in an file to be used with SSH.
+We did not get any password but got an RSA Key that can be used with SSH to access the next level.
+We need to save the key in a file to be used with SSH.
 As we don't have permission in the current working directory to make a file.
-We create an folder in the `/tmp` directory and work from there.
+We create a folder in the `/tmp` directory and work from there.

 ```
 bandit16@bandit:~$ mkdir /tmp/random_sshkey